-Orthodontic evaluation and treatment at an early age is integral in ensuring that your children get off to a great start with their life-long oral health.
+Orthodontic evaluation and treatment at an early age is integral in helping your children get off to a great start with their life-long oral health.

 Many orthodontic problems are easier to correct if they are detected at an early age.